tc-playground/linux-playground/Ideas.md

 # Ideas

-A list of Linux tools I would like to learn more about, and, little exemplar project I would like to do.
+A list of Linux tools I would like to learn more about, and, little exemplar projects I would like to do.

+---

+## N/W HowTo

+* Capture Ethernet Frame.
+* Capture ARP packet.
+* Capture TCP packet.
+* Capture HTTP request for `ping google`.
+* Find all devices on local network.

 ---